 A U.S. Department of State Fulbright Scholar, Dr. Shaye earned his bachelor's degree in physics from Hamilton College and his medical degree from Albany Medical College.
 He completed residency training in otolaryngology—head and neck surgery at the University of California at Davis and fellowship training in facial plastic and reconstructive surgery at the University of Minnesota.
 He is dual board-certified in facial plastic and reconstructive surgery and head and neck surgery.

 Dr. Shaye focuses his research on global surgery (the delivery of surgical services to areas with limited resources).
 Specific research interests include cleft lip and palate, burden of disease assessment, and mobile phone technology to improve surgical follow-up.
 Dr. Shaye regularly performs surgery for children with cleft lip and palate deformities in Zimbabwe, provided medical relief in the Philippines after Typhoon Yolanda, and participates in a teaching partnership with the Ministry of Health in Rwanda.
 He has volunteered extensively in Malawi, Bhutan, Dominica, and Guatemala.
+Dr. Shaye works with Doctors Without Borders, performing facial reconstruction for survivors of NOMA, a destructive facial disease that affects malnourished children, mostly in Africa.

 Watch this video of Dr. Shaye's participation with Operation of Hope, an all-volunteer surgical team that provides surgeries to children in developing countries who are born with facial deformities.